Contextuality in entanglement-assisted one-shot classical communication: Quantum advantage in one-shot classical communication

 \subsection{The shared state must violate a Bell inequality under the local measurements used in the communication protocol}

 In a quantum implementation of the communication protocol, shared entanglement between Alice and Bob is crucial for there to be an advantage over the classical one-shot success probability.
 However, entanglement alone is not enough: the entanglement must be such that it enables a Bell inequality violation relative to the local measurements that Alice and Bob implement.
-To see this, consider the \textit{counterfactual} situation where Alice and Bob implement their local measurements (with no intervening classical channel) labelled by $m$ and $y$, respectively, and obtain their respective outcomes $x$ and $m'$ with a joint probability $p(x,m'|m,y)$ and the joint statistics thus collected admits a locally causal model, i.e.,
+To see this, consider a nonlocal game that uses the same resources---shared entanglement and local measurements---as the communication protocol but under spacelike separation (hence no classical channel): Alice and Bob implement their local measurements labelled by $m$ and $y$, respectively, and obtain their respective outcomes $x$ and $m'$ with a joint probability $p(x,m'|m,y)$ and the joint statistics thus collected admits a locally causal model, i.e.,

 where $\omega$ denotes the shared ontic state sampled from the ontic state space $\Omega$ of the bipartite system Alice and Bob share.
-In such a case, it's straightforward to see that the achievable success probability is no better than the best deterministic classical strategy.
+(Note that this is, in general, different from the ontic state space $\Lambda$ for Bob's system alone.)
+In such a case, it is straightforward to see that the achievable success probability is no better than the best deterministic classical strategy.
 Firstly,

 which can be now be expressed as

 Hence, Bell nonlocality of the shared entangled state relative to the measurements carried out by Alice and Bob is a necessary condition for a quantum advantage in this communication task.\footnote{Note, however, that -- contrary to the counterfactual Bell scenario we just considered -- the measurement choice $y$ in the communication protocol of interest is not free and is determined probabilistically by Alice's measurement outcome $x$.
 That is, the protocol requires a wiring of Alice's system with Bob's using the classical channel, something distinct from a Bell scenario.}